bgreene2/ComfyUI-Hunyuan-Image-3/README.md

 - weights_folder - The path to the model's weights on disk.
 Note: the path can't have a dot in it.
 - use_offload - Whether to use CPU / disk offload.
 - disk_offload_layers - The number of layers (out of 32) to offload to disk, rather than hold in memory.
 See the [Performance Tuning](#performance-tuning) section for more details.
+- keep_model_in_memory - If enabled, the model will be kept in memory between generations.

 Basic usage: Connect a String (Multiline) input to the `prompt` input, and connect the `Image` output to a Save Image node.
 An [example workflow](workflows/hunyuan_image_3_example.json) is provided.
 ![example workflow](assets/workflow_screenshot.png)